-- i) The final IE report includes all requirements outlined in the IE TOR and is in accordance with the IE guidance. - ii) The final IE report is clearly written, logically organized, and is specific for this project (i.e. text has not been cut & pasted from other IE reports). - iii) The Audit Trail includes responses to and justification for each comment listed. - iv) RTA approvals are via signatures on the TE Report Clearance Form)
+- i) The final IE report includes all requirements outlined in the IE TOR and is in accordance with the IE guidance. - ii) The final IE report is clearly written, logically organized, and is specific for this project (i.e., text has not been cut & pasted from other IE reports). - iii) The Audit Trail includes responses to and justification for each comment listed. - iv) RTA & M&E Focal point approvals are via signatures on the TE Report Clearance Form)

-12. APPLICATION PROCESS
+12.0 APPLICATION PROCESS